wayneclancy/gerrit-docker-poc/README.md

 #Gerrit - Postgres Docker example

 This is a docker wrapper for docker-library/postgres and openfrontier/docker-gerrit.
-Both of which are availible as open souce.
+Both of which are availible as open souce.</br>
-Gerrit has its own docker storage volume.
+Gerrit has its own docker storage volume. </br>, Postgres and Gerrit run on seperate containers with dedicated TCP postgres access on port 5432</br>
-Postgres and Gerrit run on seperate containers with dedicated TCP postgres access on port 5432 There is a control shell script with various functions to manage day to day admin of the Gerrit service.
-This includes snapshotting.
+There is a control shell script with various functions to manage day to day admin of the Gerrit service.
+This includes snapshotting.</br>

 ##Deployment